MichaelTong1/cookie-business-analysis/README.md

 After a few days of working on the visual, I have decided to present two pages.
 One is the home page where we can see the raw data.
 The second is the dashboard where we can see the visuals.

 ![Here we can see the data page](/Images/Visual-Version1.png "Data Page")

+### Mar 2 2024

+Today I made a few more edits and added in two buttons.
+This will mimic the look and feel of two different pages in a report.
+There is the raw data in the Data page and the reports in the Dashboard page.